So many choices. So many prices.

-Supermarkets try their best to buy the cheapest extracts they can find.
-That means most supermarket vanilla extracts — both brand name and store brands — while they may be pure vanilla, are usually of mediocre quality in comparison to the really fine quality extracts that are available elsewhere.
-This is also true in the big-box stores where bulk vanilla is fairly inexpensive.
+Supermarkets try their best to buy name brand extracts that are affordable but they may not necessarily be the best extracts.
+With some exceptions, most supermarket vanilla extracts — both brand name and store brands — while they are pure vanilla, are often mediocre quality in comparison to the really fine quality extracts that are available elsewhere.
+This is especially true in the big-box stores where bulk vanilla is fairly inexpensive.

 The takeaway here is if you really want the best vanilla, you will have to get over sticker shock.
 And your best bet for finding it is to shop at a specialty food store or online from a reputable source.
 Yes, you will pay a little more, but you will be getting more!
 You really will notice a difference in the flavor in your foods and baked goods!

 And don’t forget; you don’t use vanilla by the cup.
 So your investment in quality goes a long way and lasts a long time.

 Addendum: At this time we are not facing a shortage of vanilla beans.
 However, prices have not dropped as much as predicted and are still quite high.
 Beware of cheap imitations as they won’t bring quality results.